gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 * Do the same on the previous services, but instead of put the wrong sql password, write a wrong *keystone* password.

+* Try to remove ``iscsi_ip_address` from ``/etc/cinder/cinder.conf``
+  and restart the services.
+Then, try to create a volume and attach to it.
+Debug it!

+* remove all the floating IPs and see what happen.